iods/magento2-hello/README.md

 <h1 align="center">Hello, Developer for Magento 2</h1>
 <br />

-A very opinionated guide for everything right and wrong in Magento 2.
+A [very] opinionated guide for everything right and wrong with Magento 2.

-Working

 Table of Contents